-Recently, we partnered with a very special organisation in south Tel-Aviv that cares for the homeless.
+Recently, we partnered with a very special organization in south Tel-Aviv that cares for the homeless.

 Every day, about 50 –100 people arrive and receive food to eat, a kind word, and an open ear—and if necessary—help for rehabilitation from drugs and alcohol.